tomswartz07/packer-windows/README.md

 Regularly building the image has the boon of always assuring that the available image is up to date.

 #### Jenkins Slave
+Following the Packer-io build, this process will be working with 'raw' hard drive images.
+Because of this, you'll need a very large amount of free drive space.

 The 'slave', or the box that will build the image must have the following:

 - Packer-IO